systemsdk/docker-symfony-api/readme.md

 ```bash
 make ssh
 ```
-Note 1: Please use next make commands in order to enter in other containers: `make ssh-nginx`, `make ssh-supervisord`, `make ssh-mysql`.
+Note 1: Please use next make commands in order to enter in other containers: `make ssh-nginx`, `make ssh-supervisord`, `make ssh-mysql`, `make ssh-rabbitmq`.

 Note 2: Please use `exit` command in order to return from container's shell to local shell.